telerik/xaml-docs/controls/radpersistenceframework/persistence-framework-allowed-types.md

 # Allowed Types

 When loading the persisted layout, the PersistenceFramework will instantiate the saved types only if they are allowed.
-Otherwise, a `NotSupportedException` is thrown.
+Otherwise, an exception is thrown.

 To allow specific types, add them in the `AllowedTypes` collection of the `PersistenceManager` class.

 When the `PersistenceManager` gets initialized the `AllowedTypes` collection is automatically filled with several WPF native types and also types from the `Telerik.Windows.Controls` assembly.

+If the deserializer reaches an unknown type an `UnauthorizedDeserializationException` is thrown.

 #### __[C#] Allowing a type using the AllowedTypes collection of the PersistenceManager__
 {{region persistence-framework-allowed-types-0}}